dotMatthew/dotMatthew/README.md

 ### Hi, my name is Mathias 👋

-I am a 19 years old software developer based in Munich.
+I am a 19 years old software developer based in Munich.<br>
 I am doing an apprenticeship from 02/01/2019 to 07/31/2021.

-Started coding with Java :)

 - 🌱 I’m currently learning Kubernetes, VueJS and Electron
 - 📫 How to reach me: hello@mdollenbacher.net